aammd/MS_computational_ecology_opinion/compecol.md

 As @fran10msd highlights, SDMs emerged at a time where access to computers *and* the ability to effectively program them became easier.
-Although ecological insights, statistical methods, and data were pre-existing, the ability to turn these ingredients into something predictive required what is now called "computational literacy" -- the ability to abstract, and automate, a system in order to generate predictions through computer simulations and their validation.
+Although ecological insights, statistical methods, and data already existed, the ability to turn these ingredients into something predictive required what is now called "computational literacy" -- the ability to abstract, and automate, a system in order to generate predictions through computer simulations and their validation.
-One of the strengths of SDMs is that they can be used either for predictions or explanations of where a given species occur [@elit09sdm].
-To calculate
-$\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling.
+One of the strengths of SDMs is that they can be used either for predictions or explanations of where a given species occur [@elit09sdm] and can be corroborated with empirical data.
+To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling.
 To understand $E$, *i.e.* the environmental aspects that determine species presence, is to form an explanation of a distribution that relates to the natural history of a species.

 SDMs exist at the interface between ecological theory and statistical models [@aust02sps] -- being able to integrate (abstract) ideas and knowledge with